 6.5 The price is exclusive of any applicable value added tax, excise, sales taxes or levies of a similar nature which are imposed or charged by any competent fiscal authority in respect of the Goods and Services, which the Customer shall be additionally liable to pay to the Supplier.
 The price does not include incidental costs of installation such as cost of scaffolding or access where this is needed for blinds installation (which either the Customer shall arrange and for which the Customer shall pay or the Supplier shall arrange and charge the Customer) and cost of power at the installation site, where applicable.
 The Supplier shall bear its own transport and other equipment costs unless otherwise agreed with the Customer.

 7.1 The Supplier’s invoice is due when stated on the invoice.
 The payment date may be before supply of any Goods or Service either being a full payment in advance or a deposit in advance with full payment on completion again as stated on the invoice.
-Where a Customer has been offered credit terms the invoice date is the date of despatch of the Goods (not date of delivery) and the invoice is due within the time stated on the invoice after or during the performance of the Services or supply of Goods.
+Where a Customer has been offered credit terms the invoice date is the date stated on the invoice or the date of despatch of the Goods (not date of delivery) (whichever may come first) and the invoice is due within the time stated on the invoice after or during the performance of the Services or supply of Goods.
 We may invoice some customers monthly for work which may take some time to perform.
 Where payment has not been made in advance, payment is due once the Supplier has notified the Customer that the Goods are ready for collection or (as the case may be) the Supplier has tendered delivery of the Goods and the payment date on the invoice has passed.

 7.2 The Customer shall pay the price of the Goods less any discount or credit allowed by the Supplier, but without any other deduction, credit or set off.
 Unless otherwise stated on the invoice payment is due within 30 days of the date of the Supplier’s invoice.
 Where payment in advance is required, payment shall be made on the due date notwithstanding that delivery or provision may not have taken place and/or that the property in the Goods has not passed to the Customer.
 The time for the payment of the price shall be of the essence of the Contract.
 Receipts for payment will be issued only upon request.